Xu Yongyue: Sex scandal and forced retirement

-Following a sex scandal which ensnared several senior MSS and high communist party officials, Xu was given a forced retirement in 2007.
+Following a sex scandal which ensnared several senior MSS and high communist party officials, Xu was given a forced retirement in August 2007 by Hu Jintao.
 His sentence was lenient, while others in the case were given suspended death sentences, Communist Party media reported that Xu's status as a princeling ensured that while he was "severely punished by the law" for the "tremendous political loss" of being seduced by unscrupulous businessmen, he was spared the harshest punishments.

 Post-retirement activity

 In March 2008, he was elected a member of the Standing Committee of the 11th National People's Congress, and appointed Vice Chairman of the Committee on Constitution and Law.